mikaem/MEK4300/content/mandatory/mandatory1.md

 ```

 **3)**
 Assume low Reynolds number and use FEniCS to compute a numerical solution of Stokes flow for a driven cavity.
 The domain of the cavity is $[0, 1]\times[0, 1]$ and the dynamic viscosity $\mu=100$.
-The domain consists of 4 solid walls, where the top lid ($y=1$ and $ 0 < x < 1$) is moving at speed $\boldsymbol{u}=(1, 0)$.
+The domain consists of 4 solid walls, where the top lid ($y=1$ and $0<x<1$) is moving at speed $\boldsymbol{u}=(1, 0)$.
 The remaining 3 walls are not moving.
 Compute the streamfunction and find the center of the vortex, i.e., the point where the streamfunction goes through a minimum.
 For the driven cavity the value of the streamfunction can be set to zero on the entire exterior domain.

 Note that the boundary condition on $\psi$ follows from the very definition of the streamfunction {eq}`eq:streamfunction2D`, where it should be understood that the variable $\psi$ will only need to be known up to an arbitrary constant.
 If $\psi$ is a solution, then $\psi+C$ gives exactly the same velocity field since the partial derivative of a constant (here $C$) is zero.
 As such we can put an "anchor" on the solution by specifying that $\psi=0$ at the corner where $x=0, y=0$.
 It then follows that $\psi$ will be zero on the entire domain.
 Along the left hand border, where $x=0$ and $0 \leq y \leq 1$, we have the boundary condition on velocity stating that $u=\partial \psi / \partial y = 0$.
 Since the gradient of $\psi$ is 0 along the border it follows that $\psi=0$ along this border.
 Similarly, for the top lid $v=-\partial \psi / \partial x=0$, and thus $\psi$ must be equal to $0$ for the entire top lid.
 The same procedure applies to the last two borders and consequently $\psi=0$ for the entire border.
 Note that the value does not have to be zero, any constant value may be chosen.